rutgers-bootcamp-team-5/project-3/README.md

 ## Entity Relationship Diagram
 Refer to the relationship_diagram folder for the ERD and schema file.

+## Using This Project
+Download the contents of this repository into a local folder and follow the instructions below.

 ## ETL Process Flow
+This program will create a local database on your machine loaded with the data from the .csv files in the data folder.
 1. Launch UI_ETL.py using Python version 3.10 or later.
 2. Select the paths for each of the 5 required .csv files.
 3. Select the run button and wait for the ETL process to execute.
 4. Check the terminal for notes, warnings, and/or errors issue by the program.

+## Crag Recommender

 ## Create Project UI - Access Data
 Create a User Intercase to recomend a route based to user input.